STATEMENT OF JOB:

 - Participate in in-service education and staff orientation.

-- Attend professional meetings and seminars as dictated by facility needs and prepare a summary of such programs.
+- Attend professional meetings and seminars as dictated by community needs and prepare a summary of such programs.

-- Participate in facility committees, i.e. Infection Control, Quality Assessment, and Improvement, as requested per the Director of Health Services.
+- Participate in community committees, i.e. Infection Control, Quality Assessment, and Improvement, as requested per the Director of Health Services.

 - Perform other duties as dictated by resident care needs or as requested per the Director of Health Services to assure the optimum quality of resident care is delivered.